Who we are

 What we do

-Expose and call for regulation or ban of digital apps being misused for drug trafficking, especially those like Grindr masquerading as dating platforms.
+- Expose and call for regulation or ban of digital apps being misused for drug trafficking, especially which are masquerading as dating platforms.

 Every journey to recovery is a testament to strength and resilience.
 We know that hearing about others’ triumphs can be a powerful motivator.
 While our platform is new and we’re just beginning to collect these stories, we know they are out there, waiting to be told.